 The transition from secondary school to university can be a major step.
 For this reason, you will receive intensive academic counselling as a 1-year student.
 You can also count on individual support during the rest of your studies.

 Expanding your knowledge and at the same time developing your skills is key.
 That is why you will participate in a variety of teaching activities.
 Most of the courses are evaluated with one or more tests.
-This is usually a written examination, but it can also be an essay or presentation.
+These can be online quizzes, Perusall assignments, computer assignments, essays, presentations, or the more classical written midterm and final examination.

-Lectures give an introductory overview into the course content.
-You will attend them together with your fellow students.
+Lectures give an introductory overview into the course content and are offered as (interactive) video materials and live sessions.
+You will attend the latter ones together with your fellow students.
 You take notes and have the opportunity to ask questions.

 Also you can expect guest lectures from experts working in a wide range of economic organisations and fields.